 Railroad & Highway Grade Crossing Offenses

-If a driver is convicted of operating a CMV in violation of federal, state, or local law pertaining to any of the six railroad-highway grade crossing requirements, per FMCSR 383.51(d), the following disqualification periods apply:
+If a truck driver is convicted of operating a commercial motor vehicle in violation of federal, state, or local law pertaining to any of the six railroad-highway grade crossing requirements, per FMCSR 383.51(d), the following disqualification periods apply:

 - First violation: minimum 60 days.